 I'm going to appreciate the beauty of this set's mid century modern design elements and that may involve modern day electronics and a color picture.
 Can't wait to decorate a room around this classic.

-Other than the constant panic that is work, not much else happening at the moment...K and I went bowling today, but unlike last weekend, today's foray into the black art of ten pinnery was a dismal failure.
+Other than the constant panic that is work, not much else happening at the moment...went bowling today, but unlike last weekend, today's foray into the black art of ten pinnery was a dismal failure.

 Later, mcm fans...